daithal/saswara-rigveda/README.md

 6.	ಸಸ್ವರ ಋಗ್ವೇದ ಸಂಹಿತಾ, ರಾಮಕೃಷ್ಣ ಮಠ, ಬೆಂಗಳೂರು

 ### Rigveda Text Enhancement
-1. Programmatically added dIrghasvarita to the ITRANS [ITX](https://sanskritdocuments.org/doc_veda/) files and transliterated to Kannada and Devanagari
+1. Programmatically added dIrghasvarita to the ITRANS [ITX](https://sanskritdocuments.org/doc_veda/) files and transliterated to Kannada and Devanagari.
 2. Splitting few lengthy compound words based on Sandhi rules to make it easier for chanters.
 3. To preserve the traditional Samhita literature style, removed spaces between words and added avagrahAs.
 4. Adding Rishi, Devata and Chadas to each sUkatas for the pArAyaNa perspective.
-5. Specifying sUkta beginning word (agnimILa iti, ashvinA iti etc) before starting the pArAyaNa for each sUktas
+5. Specifying sUkta beginning word (agnimILa iti, ashvinA iti etc) before starting the pArAyaNa for each sUktas.
 6. Ongoing work involves continuous improvement, proof reading and enhancements.

 For any questions, suggestions, or collaboration in this project, reach me out at via email mentioned below.